 The Twin City Lab boosts twinning cities partnerships, enables urban communities, and pushes the level of international exchange beyond current standards.
 We believe that dynamic and vivid relationships are based on reliable networks and dedicated communities – and on your innovative ideas.

-The Twin City Lab is a project by Brains & Bridges to boost twinning cities partnerships, enable urban communities, and push the level of international exchange beyond current standards.
+The Twin City Lab is a project by Brains & Bridges and several partner organisations.

 Brains and Bridges is an international NGO based in Germany and devoted to civil society cooperation.
 For the Twin City movement, Brains and Bridges teams up with a variety of partners and supporters.